Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Conclusion

-\textit{Acknowledgment :} S.R. would like to acknowledge DST-India for the INSPIRE Fellowship (IF220695) support.
-Authors also acknowledge Prof Kishore Kothapalli for having useful discussions, which helps to improve the quality of the manuscript. \onecolumngrid
+\bmhead{Acknowledgement} S.R. would like to acknowledge DST-India for the INSPIRE Fellowship (IF220695) support.
+The authors also acknowledge Kishore Kothapalli for having useful discussions, which helped to improve the quality of the manuscript.